nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Adaptation of Digital Zettlekasten.md

 If we throw away the dogma surrounding the Zettelkasten method i.e. strict atomic notes.
 Perhaps, folders can be helpful & not only this, but higher order notes that give us the structure we crave.

+But, instead of using rigid folder only structures, we have the ability to use flexible fluid frameworks.